-So, let’s talk a little bit more about the new driver model for Appium 2.0.
+Let’s talk a little bit more about the new driver model for Appium 2.0.
 The basic idea here is that not just the Appium team, but anybody can create and publish a driver that anybody else can use.
-So right now, if you want to create a driver for your team to use you can do that., but then you have to modify Appium Source code to get it plugged in or you have to convince the Appium team that your driver is useful enough to be considered one of the standard drivers that’s a part of Appium.
-So the Appium team has been hand importing and coding connections to those drivers into the Appium source code and that’s not going to happen in the future.
+So right now, if you want to create a driver for your team to use you can do that, but you have to modify Appium Source code to get it plugged in, or you have to convince the Appium team that your driver is useful enough to be considered one of the standard drivers that’s a part of Appium.
+So the Appium team has been hand importing and coding connections to those drivers into the Appium source code, and that’s not going to happen in the future.

 Instead, the Appium team will just maintain a list of supported drivers and what their names are.
 So, the official drivers will just be a list that everybody will be able to install by name, but that doesn’t keep you from installing anything else – any unsupported or unofficial driver as well.
 So as I said before, any driver that you create would also be installable from npm, from GitHub, from any other git repository you have access to, or even the local file system.
-If you just have a driver that you’re playing with or that you’re distributing as tar balls around your team or something like that.
+If you just have a driver that you’re playing with or that you’re distributing around your team.

 Also, as I said earlier drivers will have their own independent versioning unrelated to Appium versioning.
 So, the main drivers right now are version separately.
 So, XCUI test driver has its own version and UIAutomator2 driver has its own version.
 But, when we release a new version of Appium, one particular version of each of those drivers are bundled in, and that’s what you get when you install Appium.
 And, this is not what we want to happen.